The Psychological Profile of an Abuser

 Determining factors: social influence and traditional values

 The media plays a crucial role in gender differences in kids.
-Movies and TV shows all have the same characters: the buff policeman, the male protector of the family, the tough superhero.
-And although lately they’ve started to cautiously bring in female version, very few movies star a woman saving a man.
+Movies and TV shows all have the same characters: the buff policeman, the male protector of the family, and the tough superhero.
+And although lately, they’ve started to cautiously bring in female versions, very few movies star a woman saving a man.

 Generally, an abuser is someone who has very traditional values and was raised in an environment with sexist stereotypes.
 When they’re little they internalize all these things and end up as adults who see themselves accordingly.